 Elizabeth F. Cheney Director of Education

 Education: MA, Museum Studies, Johns Hopkins University.
-BA, Biological Anthropology, The University of Illinois Urbana-Champaign.
+BA, Biological Anthropology, University of Illinois Urbana-Champaign.

-Erica Griffin is the Elizabeth F. Cheney Director of Education at the Chicago History Museum.
-Erica joined the staff at Chicago History Museum in February 2020 as the Public and Community Engagement Manager to develop a framework to increase civic and cultural literacy along with a deeper understanding of historiography related to Chicago stories.
+Erica G. Griffin is the Elizabeth F. Cheney Director of Education at the Chicago History Museum (CHM).
+She joined the CHM staff in February 2020 as the Public and Community Engagement Manager to develop a framework to increase civic and cultural literacy along with a deeper understanding of historiography related to Chicago stories.

-Erica has over 15 years of experience in the museum field and has served as the Director of Education at the DuSable Museum of African American History where she developed and facilitated innovative public engagement and K-12 learning programs focused on accessibility, equity, and object-based engagement for over 65,000 participants annually.
-She also co-curated South Side Stories: The Art & Influence of Dr. Margaret Burroughs, 1960-1980 at the DuSable Museum.
+Prior to her tenure at CHM, Erica served as director of education at DuSable Museum of African American History where she developed and facilitated innovative public engagement and K–12 learning programs focused on accessibility, equity, and object-based engagement for over 65,000 participants annually, co-curated South Side Stories: The Art & Influence of Dr. Margaret Burroughs, 1960–1980, participated in the widely recognized National Museum of African American History and Culture’s Community Curation Chicago Project, and represented the DuSable Museum in the award-winning Chicago 1919: Confronting the Race Riots project.

-Erica is a member of the American Association of Museum, The Association of American Anthropologists, and is on the Ambassadors Council of Chicago Young Women’s Christian Association.
-In her personal time, Erica is an advisor with the Humphreys County Cultural Museum (HCCM) in Belzoni, MS. The HCCM is dedicated to the amplifying the history of Humphreys County’s African American farmsteads, sharecropping, and tenant farming.
+Erica is a member of the Association of American Anthropologists and, in her personal time, advises with the Humphrey’s County Cultural Museum (HCCM) in Belzoni, MS. The HCCM is dedicated to the amplifying the history of Humphrey’s County’s African American farmsteads, sharecropping, and tenant farming.

 More with Erica